-Q: Does the actual availability of agents on a LiveEngage account impact the working hours?
-If an agent is online in a skill during "off hours", what happens?
+Q: Does the actual availability of agents on a LivePerson Conversational Cloud account impact the working hours?
+If an agent is online in skill during "off hours", what happens?

-In the example above: If it’s currently the off hours and an online agent answers a messaging conversation, the consumer will still get the ETTR as if the account is currently off.
+In the example above: If it’s currently off-hours and an online agent answers a messaging conversation, the consumer will still get the ETTR as if the account is currently off.

-A: The Workdays and Special Occasions configuration only affects the TTR messages sent to consumers via the automatic messages mechanism and does not affect the campaign timeframe and when engagements will be offered to consumers.
+A: The Workdays and Special Occasions configuration only affect the TTR messages sent to consumers via the Automatic Messages mechanism and does not affect the campaign timeframe and when engagements will be offered to consumers.